 One of our automotive customers sought to reduce the overall noise level of their product in cars.
-MPC worked closely with the engineering staff to develop several versions of our precision automotive part to reduce vibration and noise.
+Micro Precision Components worked closely with the engineering staff to develop several versions of our precision automotive part to reduce vibration and noise.
 We interrupted the production line for 48 hours, made samples of each design and provided detailed analysis of production speeds and quality concerns of each design.
 After thorough testing, they were able to select a hollowed out version of the part, which not only reduced weight and noise, but also costs!

 Typically knurls or hex configurations are used when overmolding our high precision components to insure a tight bond.
 Our customer needed a part that wouldn’t budge in the molding when put under torque pressure.
 Micro Precision recommended a rectangular shape which eliminated spinning in the plastic overmold.